signalwire/signalwire-node/packages/node/README.md

     })
     call.begin()
       .catch(error => {
-        // An error occurend starting the call!
+        // An error occured starting the call!
       })
   }
 }